 One of the significant advancements in these drones is their ability to fly autonomously.
 This means that these drones can be pre-programmed with a flight plan, and they will fly without any human intervention.
 This feature has made them more efficient and has reduced the need for skilled pilots to operate them.

 Another advancement in fixed wing drones is their durability.
-These fixed drones are now made of high-quality materials that make them more resistant to damage from crashes and environmental factors such as wind and rain.
+These fixed drones are now made of high-quality materials that make them more resistant to crash damage and environmental factors such as wind and rain.
 This durability has made them more reliable for missions that require long-range flights over harsh terrains.

 Fixed Wing Drone with Camera